michaelcullum/intdiv_compat/README.md

 Either `require` the `src/intdiv.php` file or install using [Composer](https://getcomposer.org/)

-  composer require michaelc/intdiv-compat
+  `composer require michaelc/intdiv-compat`

 ## Usage

-  int intdiv ( int $dividend , int $divisor )
+  `int intdiv ( int $dividend , int $divisor )`

 Returns the integer quotient of the division of dividend by divisor

 If divisor is 0, a DivisionByZeroError exception is thrown.
-If the dividend is PHP_INT_MIN and the divisor is -1, then an ArithmeticError exception is thrown.
+If the dividend is ~PHP_INT_MAX (PHP_INT_MIN was introduced in PHP 7) and the divisor is -1, then an ArithmeticError exception is thrown.

 See http://php.net/manual/en/function.intdiv.php for more information